draptik/rpi-temperature-website/README.md

-This a simple demo web application.
+This is a simple demo web application.

-Display temperature data recorded with a Raspberry Pi (RPi).
+Only purpose: Display temperature data recorded with a Raspberry Pi (RPi).

 This code is intended to run on the same RPi as the data is recorded on.